rafaelgieschke/bwlp-vue-frontend/README.md

     - Large, essential functionalities (e.g., internationalization - `vue-i18n` is a likely candidate).
     - Well-established, high-quality packages from the Vue ecosystem.
     - **Potential Exception:** [VueUse](https://vueuse.org) offers many useful composables and is widely adopted; using it can be acceptable if it significantly simplifies implementation.
+  - **Keep Dependencies Updated**: Regularly update all project dependencies.
+    - Frequency: Aim to check for and apply updates frequently (e.g., weekly).
+This usually takes minimal time.
+    - Benefits: Ensures the initial release is modern and secure.
+Reduces long-term maintenance burden; it's far easier to manage incremental updates (minor and major versions) over time than to face massive, potentially breaking changes after years of neglect.
+Continue this practice throughout the project's lifecycle.

 ### 4\.
 CSS (`<style>`)